linux-system-roles/snapshot/README.md

             space allocated to the snapshot.
 Allocations are rounded up to the next multiple of the volume group extent size.

+- `mount`:  Mount a filesystem on a mount point

+- `umount`: Unmount a filesytem

 ### snapshot_lvm_set

 The snapshot role supports sets of volumes.
 Sets may contain any number of volumes.